 Relax.
 It’s okay.

-You need to allot time that first day to work out all the kinks.
+You need to allot time that first day of distance learning to work out all the kinks.

 Have a notebook and keep notes of who is having what issue.
 Work through them step-by-step.
 If your school is having you work on a bell schedule and all of a sudden it’s time for the next class, it’s fine.